palmerwjr93/AnalyzeHct-Mch/README.md

   HCT_bucket = if_else(HCT < 37, "low", if_else(HCT > 42, "high", "in range"))
 )

-## Linking Abnormal Values to Pt ID
+## Linking of Abnormal Values to Pt ID

 IBS %>% mutate(
   MCH_bucket = if_else(MCH < 27, "low", if_else(MCH > 33, "high", "in range")),